RobotronixIndia/YT-MLOPs-Proj1/README.md

 ## 📁 Project Setup and Structure

 ### Step 1: Project Template
-- Start by executing the `template.py` file to create the initial project template, which includes the required folder structure and placeholder files.
+- Start by executing the `template.py` file and  to create the initial project template, which includes the required folder structure and placeholder files.

 ### Step 2: Package Management
 - Write the setup for importing local packages in `setup.py` and `pyproject.toml` files.